quantaliz/solaibot/android/QWEN.md

-# Sol-AI-Bot Project Guidelines for Claude Code
+# Sol-AI-Bot Project Guidelines

 Sol-AI-Bot is an Android application bringing privacy-first, offline-capable on-device Generative AI powered by Google AI Edge (LiteRT), with blockchain integration capabilities via Solana.
-This document provides comprehensive project-specific guidelines for Claude Code when working with this codebase.
+This document provides comprehensive project-specific guidelines when working with this codebase.

 ## 🎯 Project Overview